Coupang: Rocket Fresh

 Rocket Fresh is a fresh-food delivery service.
 Similar to Rocket Delivery, Rocket Fresh delivers fresh foods overnight.
 Users can receive the food by 7am if they order before midnight.
 The service covers up to 8,500 kinds of foods.
-It has saved time on grocery shopping and allowed social distancing to prevent COVID-19.

 When Rocket Wow subscribers are ordering Rocket Fresh, they can choose the delivery option of Rocket Fresh Eco, which is an option to deliver the foods inside a reusable fresh eco-bag instead of a paper box.
 The bag preserves the foods in a fresh condition, and is re-collected in the customer's next delivery.

 Rocket Direct Purchasing of foreign goods

 Users can purchase foreign goods through Coupang.
 Rocket Direct Purchasing allows foreign goods to be delivered within 3 days.